-PERMANENT RECORDS
+4.38 PERMANENT RECORDS

-Student school records, as required by the Arkansas Department of Education, shall be maintained for each student enrolled in the District until the student receives a high school diploma or its equivalent or is beyond the age of compulsory school attendance.
-Student records of attendance and graduation will be maintained forever.
-When officially requested, a copy of a student's permanent record shall be provided to the receiving school district within ten (10) school days after the date of request.
+Permanent school records, as required by the Arkansas Department of Education, shall be maintained for each student enrolled in the District until the student receives a high school diploma or its equivalent or is beyond the age of compulsory school attendance.
+A copy of the student's permanent record shall be provided to the receiving school district within ten (10) school days after the date a request from the receiving school district is received.